V4Fire/Core/src/core/data/README.md

 }
 ```

 The first parameters are equal to the encoder function.
-The last parameter contains a link to a response object.
+The last parameter contains a link to the response object.

 ```js
 import Provider, { provider } from 'core/data';